Chart Color Schemes

 Health performance in Pialba is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

 Pialba faces significant health challenges, as indicated by AreaSearch's assessment of mortality rates and chronic condition prevalence.
-Various health conditions affect both younger and older age groups.
-Private health cover is low at approximately 48% of Pialba's total population (~2,184 people), compared to 52.5% in the rest of Queensland and a national average of 55.7%.
+A variety of health conditions affect both younger and older age groups.
+Private health cover is low, with approximately 48% of Pialba's total population (~2,123 people) having it, compared to 52.5% in Regional Qld and the national average of 55.7%.

-The most prevalent medical conditions are arthritis (affecting 12.6% of residents) and mental health issues (11.1%).
-55.1% of Pialba residents report no medical ailments, compared to 67.6% in the rest of Queensland.
-Working-age residents face notable health challenges due to high chronic condition rates.
-The area has a higher proportion of seniors aged 65 and over (29.2%, or 1,335 people), compared to 20.4% in the rest of Queensland.
-Health outcomes among seniors present some challenges, with national rankings broadly inline with the general population.
+The most prevalent medical conditions are arthritis (12.6%) and mental health issues (11.1%).
+Conversely, 55.1% of residents report no medical ailments, lower than Regional Qld's 67.6%.
+Working-age individuals face notable health challenges due to high chronic condition rates.
+Pialba has a higher proportion of seniors aged 65 and over at 31.3% (1,390 people), compared to Regional Qld's 20.4%.
+Health outcomes among seniors present some challenges but generally align with national rankings for the general population.

 Frequently Asked Questions - Health